cxong/cxong.github.io/_posts/2022-01-22-rpg-game-loops.md

 # Quests ❗️

-Perhaps there wouldn't be much of a game if there no reason to enter the dungeon where you can get killed.
-Most RPGs would have a main quest, the [call to adventure](https://en.wikipedia.org/wiki/Hero%27s_journey#The_Call_to_Adventure) that compels the player to venture forth.
+There wouldn't be much of a game if there's no reason to enter the dungeon where you can get killed.
+Most RPGs have a **main quest**, the [call to adventure](https://en.wikipedia.org/wiki/Hero%27s_journey#The_Call_to_Adventure) that compels the player to venture forth.

 ![yendor](https://raw.githubusercontent.com/cxong/cxong.github.io/master/_posts/yendor.jpg)

-But RPGs, especially Western ones, have lots of side quests, big and small, which give players a more immediate reason for fighting.
+But RPGs, especially Western ones, have lots of **side quests**, big and small, which give players a more immediate reason for fighting.
 They could be as mundane as killing 20 rats, or as involved as pulling off a heist.

 > ![the ultimate heist](https://raw.githubusercontent.com/cxong/cxong.github.io/master/_posts/the_ultimate_heist.png)
 >